Why invest in Spitfire Materials?

-Following a merger with ASX-listed Aphrodite Gold (ASX: AQQ) which was completed in early 2018, Spitfire’s cornerstone asset is the 1.3Moz Aphrodite Gold Project, located 65km north of Kalgoorlie.
+Following a merger with ASX-listed Aphrodite Gold (ASX: AQQ) which was completed in early 2018, Spitfire acquired the 1.3Moz Aphrodite Gold Project, located 65km north of Kalgoorlie.
 Aphrodite is one of the more significant undeveloped gold assets in this infrastructure-rich mining district.
-Aggressive resource in-fill and extensional drilling programs are underway at Aphrodite to upgrade the resource as the basis for development studies.
+Aggressive resource in-fill and extensional drilling programs were completed at Aphrodite during 2018 to upgrade the resource as the basis for development studies.
 Read about the merger here.

 A high-quality asset portfolio

-In addition to the advanced Aphrodite Gold Project, Spitfire also owns a portfolio of earlier-stage gold assets.
-These include the Mulwarrie Gold Project in Western Australia, strategically located just 65km from Aphrodite, the Alice River Gold Project in North Queensland, the England Gold Project in the prolific Laverton gold district of WA and the Yoda gold prospect in the Northern Territory.
+In addition to the Bardoc Gold Project, Spitfire also owns a portfolio of earlier-stage gold assets.
+These include the Mulwarrie Gold Project in Western Australia, strategically located just 65km from the Bardoc Project, the Alice River Gold Project in North Queensland, the England Gold Project in the prolific Laverton gold district of WA and the Yoda gold prospect in the Northern Territory.